kumu/docs/guides/controls/controls-reference.md

     "Cluster": true,
     "Tagged-timeline": true,
     "View toggle": true,
+    info: {
-    "INFO Description": "The text to display when nothing is selected<br>(for <code>as: dropdown</code> only)", "INFO Valid values": "string"
+      description: "The text to display when nothing is selected<br>(for <code>as: dropdown</code> only)",
+      validValues: ["string"]
+    }
   },
   {
     "Property": "range",
-    "Filter": "",
+    "Filter": false,
-    "Showcase": "",
+    "Showcase": false,
-    "Cluster": "",
+    "Cluster": false,
     "Tagged-timeline": true,
-    "View toggle": "",
+    "View toggle": false,
+    info: {
-    "INFO Description": "Defines the years that should be included", "INFO Valid values": "year..year"
+      description: "Defines the years that should be included",
+      validValues: ["year..year"]
+    }
   },
   {
     "Property": "summary",